vk2diy/classe2-calculator/README.md

    * __*Kazimierczuk-Puczko* formula__ (1987) — __NRND__
      * Mathjax: $$L_1 = \frac{K_{KP} \cdot V^2}{f \cdot P}$$
      * Unicode: `L1 = kKP ⋅ V²/(f ⋅ P)`
-     * Where `kKP` is the Kazimierczuk-Puczko constant (0.2116) which is an optimized coefficient based on ideal Class E operation, `V` is the supply voltage in volts, `P` is the desired power output in watts and `f` is the frequency in Hz.
+     * Where `kKP` is the Kazimierczuk-Puczko constant (0.2116) which is an optimized coefficient based on ideal Class-E operation, `V` is the supply voltage in volts, `P` is the desired power output in watts and `f` is the frequency in Hz.
      * Antique formula from Kazimierczuk and Puczko's 1987 paper which is no longer recommended.
      * At the time of its publication, the formula provided an improvement over Sokal's formula by considering the loaded quality factor (`QL`).
    * __*Sokal* formula__ (1975) — __NRND__